• Home

 Centre-back: Mats Hummels

 Mats Hummels' career has taken a rather bizarre path.
-He began his playing career at Bayern Munich, before signing for Borussia Dortmund in 2008 (initially on loan, before it was made permanent in 2009).
+He began his playing career at Bayern Munich, before signing for Borussia Dortmund in 2008 (initially on loan before it was made permanent in 2009).
 After the success of Hummels' time at Dortmund, and their Champions League final appearance, he would spend another three years with the club before returning to Bayern in the summer of 2016.

 Quaintly, he would complete yet another return in the summer of 2019, rejoining Dortmund where he continues to play today.
+Hummels has been immense this season, one of the Champions League's standout defenders as he has helped Dortmund to an unlikely appearance in the final.

 Advertisement